ntfrnzn/svg/README.md

 color black-and-white image.
 Unfortunately, it's not very adjustable.

 Make sure to "Show Paint Dialog (F12)" Erase as much of the background garbage as possible.
+The paint bucket may be useful in erasing objects and boundaries.

+_Decrease Color Depth_ is under the _Image_ tab.
+Decrease to black and white and evaluate whether you've got an image that can be reasonably traced.

 ## Inkscape